This post may contain affiliate links. Click here to read my full disclosure.

 Debt Snowball Spreadsheet

-If you’re eager to get started on your own debt free journey, start by ordering the Total Money Makeover book or listening on Scribd (my favorite audiobook app).
+If you’re eager to start your debt-free journey, start by ordering the Total Money Makeover book or listening on Scribd (my favorite audiobook app).
 I’ve also found that entering your numbers into a spreadsheet helps to see how effective extra debt snowball payments can be to paying off your debt faster.
 You can get a copy of my free debt snowball spreadsheet calculator by entering your email below.

 Have you followed the Dave Ramsey Baby Steps program and had success?
 Let me know in the comments!